 - Rent review - if the rent is to be reviewed, when and on what basis, such as market rent or increased in line with the Retail Price Index.

-- Rent free - the landlord might grant a rent-free period to enable the tenant to fit the property out before formally occupying for the purposes of its business.
+- Rent-free period - the landlord might grant a rent-free period to enable the tenant to fit the property out before formally occupying for the purposes of its business.

 - Rent deposit - if a deposit is payable, how much and when it will be returned to the tenant.